By David Joel Miller

 There may be reasons why you find it hard to accept compliments.

 If you find it hard to accept compliments there may well be two principle reasons why you just do not believe people when they give you one.
-There may be something suspicions about the person giving the compliment or it may be about you.
+There may be something suspicious about the person giving the compliment or it may be about you.

 Do you wish you could believe a “good job” well done or ever just a congratulations?
 Were you taught you were supposed to be perfect?